jase-k/splendid/roadmap.md

 The person who launches game gets and error. logging back in works Don't get gold when picking up reserve Card
-You can still click the token container when there is no token ->
-!
-You can click around when getting noble
+You can still click the token container when there is no token You can click around when getting noble
+->
+If player 2 launches game it throws an error tokens stuck in selection if cancel

 Upcoming Features:
 ->